 13. How’s the WiFi at Disneyland?

 Since MaxPass is all done on your phone in the Disneyland app, you probably realize this requires WiFi or data service.
 Unfortunately, I cannot promise that the Disneyland WiFi is up to snuff.
 If you are used to Walt Disney World’s WiFi everywhere, Disneyland is just not there yet.
 It has hotspots set up in strategic locations but the dead spots are plentiful.
 In addition, I have even had some technical trouble getting my phone to connect to the network at all.
 The system would boot me off regularly, and I’d have to start all over with reconnecting.

 As a result, I tend to rely on cell data during significant portions of my trips.
 And as many guests know, the park has a lot of cell data dead spots, depending on what carrier you have.
 (I have Sprint and I routinely get no service in most of Hollywoodland in DCA and inside nearly every ride building.)
 So, plan accordingly.
 You can always use your park ticket to redeem a MaxPass if your phone won’t connect.
 Alternately, take screenshots of your MaxPass return times and barcodes and scan those.
 And of course, if you are from out of the country or have limited data with your cell phone plan, these strategies are even more important.

 14. Using my smartphone all the time for MaxPass is going to drain my phone battery.
 What should I do?

 The easiest thing to do to keep your cell phone charged is to bring a portable battery pack charger with you in your Disney day bag.
-My favorite is the Jackery Bar (approx $20), which holds three full iPhone charges from a single recharge.
+My favorite is the Anker PowerCore 10000, which holds 3+ full iPhone charges from a single recharge.
 No more searching for outlets to juice up your phone or paying for a cell phone locker to leave your phone to charge for awhile.
 You can just charge it from your pocket or in your purse on the go.

 15. How does MaxPass work for Annual Passholders?